JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 ### Quick creation of project components

  <!--TODO Link to demo source code -->
-*IntelliJ IDEA* suggests a simplified way to create project components, with all the required infrastructure.
+The *IntelliJ Platform* suggests a simplified way to create project components, with all the required infrastructure.

 The IDEA interface will help you declare the project component's implementation class, and will automatically make appropriate changes to the `<project-components>` section of the `plugin.xml` file.